MonikaFeigler/KBC_DataFlowTemplates/thoughtspot-gaa-snowflake/v0/src/transformation/keboola.snowflake-transformation/thoughtspot-gaa-snowflake-transformation/description.md

 ## Description:

-This transformation is forming data from google analytics into requested shape.
+This transformation is forming data from Google Analytics into requested shape.